s-rizvi/The-Open-Love-Letter-Project/CONTRIBUTING.md

 - 🔁 Shareable
 - 📜 Consistently licensed

-**⚠️ Pull requests will not be merged unless the contributor accepts these terms.**
+**⚠️ Pull requests will not be merged unless the contributor accepts these terms.
+Forks may be deleted at any time.**

 ---